semanux/website/README.md

 - <https://zwbetz.com/make-a-hugo-blog-from-scratch>

 ## Issues
-- One has to write content in all available languages: <https://github.com/gohugoio/hugo/issues/5612>
+- One has to write content in all available languages, cannot fallback to default language yet: <https://github.com/gohugoio/hugo/issues/5612>